Wetting and Pattern Formation in Non-Reciprocal Ternary Phase Separation: A Model for Non-Reciprocal Ternary Phase Separation

 A linear stability analysis of how a homogeneous phase responds to perturbations in the two independent scalar order parameters ($\phi_1$, $\phi_2$) reveals the spinodal region, within which the system becomes locally unstable to such perturbations and spontaneously phase separate according to conserved dynamics, governed by the equations

-where we set the mobilities for the two species to be equal.
+where $\mathcal{F}=\int d\mathbf{r}\;F$ is the free energy and we have set the mobilities for the two species to be equal.
 While dynamical noise has been introduced in non-reciprocal models and is known to play a crucial role in understanding phase transitions \cite{Vitelli}, it typically does not alter the phase behavior far from criticality \cite{GolestanianPRX, NRCHSarah, Brauns}.
 In particular, by setting $c$ to be finite, we remain away from the critical transition.

-On the other hand, the binodal region corresponds to a composition that favours phase coexistence and thus is globally unstable.
-Outside the spinodal and inside the binodal region, the homogeneous system is trapped in a local free energy minimum, and must overcome a free energy barrier in order to reach the phase-separated state that has a lower free energy; this cannot be done without either noise or activity (the latter being explored below).
-The spinodal and binodal regions for our equilibrium model \eqref{eq:bulkfree} can be computed analytically (as presented in \ref{app:Model}), and are shown diagrammatically in Fig. \ref{fig:static}(a).
+On the other hand, the binodal region corresponds to uniform states with compositions that favour phase coexistence and are therefore globally unstable.
+Outside the spinodal and inside the binodal region, the homogeneous system is trapped in a local free energy minimum, and must overcome a free energy barrier in order to reach the phase-separated state that has a lower free energy; this cannot be done without noise-induced nucleation.
+The spinodal and binodal regions for our equilibrium model \eqref{eq:bulkfree} can be computed analytically (as presented in \ref{app:Model}), and are shown diagrammatically in the left panel of Fig. \ref{fig:static}.